av1d/iOS_Sideloader/README.md

 You can modify settings either by:
 - Editing `settings.json` directly
 - Using the web interface form on the upload page
+- You can use appinstaller instead of IPA Installer, just change the command in app.py

 ### Security Considerations